Hafidiya: Proclamation

-In May 1907, after France had occupied Oujda, the southern aristocrats, led by the head of the Glaoua tribe, Si Elmadani El Glaoui, invited Abd al-Hafid, an elder brother of Abdelaziz and viceroy at Marrakesh, to become sultan, and on August 16, 1907, after the bombardment and occupation of Casablanca, Abdelhafid was proclaimed sovereign in Marrakesh with all of the usual formalities.
+In May 1907, after France had occupied Oujda, the southern aristocrats, led by the head of the Glaoua tribe, Madani al-Glawi, invited Abd al-Hafid, an elder brother of Abd al-Aziz and viceroy at Marrakesh, to become sultan, and on August 16, 1907, after the bombardment and occupation of Casablanca, Abdelhafid was proclaimed sovereign in Marrakesh with all of the usual formalities.

-In September, Abd-el-Aziz arrived at Rabat from Fez and endeavoured to secure the support of the European powers against his brother.
+In September, Abd al-Aziz arrived at Rabat from Fez and endeavoured to secure the support of the European powers against his brother.
 From France, he accepted the grand cordon of the Légion d’honneur and was later enabled to negotiate a loan.
 That was seen as leaning to Christianity and aroused further opposition to his rule.

 Conditioned Bay'ah

-In January 1908, the Ulama of Fes led by Muhammad al-Kattani declared Abdelaziz deposed and they imposed a conditioned bay'ah on Abd al-Hafid.
+In January 1908, the Ulama of Fes led by Muhammad al-Kattani declared Abd al-Aziz deposed and they imposed a conditioned bay'ah on Abd al-Hafid.
 The conditions for support included him to resume jihad, liberate Oujda and Casablanca, end the protégé system, restrict Europeans to port cities and consult the ummah in all major decisions.